 So that said, here are your best options for getting to Fatima.

-1. Fatima Tours from Lisbon
+1. An organised Fatima day trip from Lisbon

 As Fatima isn’t a huge town, most tours will also include some other stops along the way so it turns into a great way to discover some other great spots in this area of Portugal.